Call to register your child for our April Vacation Camp Build-It! by April 22.

 ECHO stands for Ecology, Culture, History and Opportunity.
 Check out the pass and discover over 60 species of fish, amphibians, invertebrates and reptiles at the Echo Center in downtown Burlington.
 There are also many hands on exhibits, traveling exhibits, live animal feedings and more.

-For more information on what is happening at Echo this Summer, please visit http://www.echovermont.org/
+For more information on what is happening at Echo, please visit http://www.echovermont.org/

 This day pass admits one family for free to the Museum grounds.